 When people are trying to conceive, the focus often lands on food choices, supplements, and ways to manage stress.
 One important piece is frequently missed, though: how the body moves.
 Movement plays a meaningful role in fertility by supporting hormone regulation, easing stress, improving circulation, and helping the reproductive system function well overall.
-That said, not every type of exercise is equally helpful.
-The kind of movement you choose can influence how supported your body feels as it prepares for conception.

 Why movement matters for fertility